Get insider access

 • Poor passive soundstage.

 The Bose QuietComfort 45 are great for commute and travel.
 They have a very comfortable fit, and their over 21-hour battery life will easily last you through long days on the go.
-They have an ANC feature, which does an excellent job of blocking background noise like the low rumble of bus and plane engines around you.
-On the downside, the ANC can't be turned off, but you can use their 'Aware' mode to hear your surroundings without removing your headphones.
+They have an ANC feature, which does a remarkable job of blocking background noise like the low rumble of bus and plane engines around you.
+Unfortunately, you can't turn off the ANC, but you can use their 'Aware' mode to hear your surroundings without removing your headphones.
 While they're also a bit bulky, they come with a carrying case to help protect them.

 Pros